6 Reasons Estate Planning Goes Beyond “Who Gets My Stuff” – Partner Tip with Alles Law

 Tim Alles, lawyer and owner of Alles Law, explains, “An estate plan is for everyone.
 It’s not just about ‘who gets my stuff when I die?’”

 You may think you don’t own much, but assets also include life insurance, retirement accounts and investments.
-Many people have these.
+Most people have these.

 You need a will and you also need a trust.